Balancing Technology and Human Touch in Counseling

 Conclusion

-Balancing technology and the human touch in counseling is not just a possibility but a necessity in today's digital age.
+Balancing technology and the human touch in counseling is a necessity in today's digital age.
 As a Christian and a tech enthusiast, I believe that AI can be a powerful assistant in pastoral care, but it should never replace the invaluable human element.
 By thoughtfully integrating technology, we can enhance our ministry and provide better support to those in need, all while staying true to the biblical principles of relationship and personal care.

 After all, Jesus Himself showed us the importance of personal connection through His ministry.
 Let us follow His example by using technology as a tool to better connect, support, and uplift those we serve.